jamesu/railscollab/README.markdown

 ## Can I run RailsCollab on Heroku?

 Yes you can!
-Adn this is how:
+And this is how:

 1. Run setup script